ryan-mars/stochastic/website/src/pages/get-help.md

 Our vision is to make Event Storming as widely used as Agile/Scrum.

 Event Storming improves the lives of people involved in software projects.
-It also improves the outcomes of organizations.
+Event Storming also improves outcomes for organizations that use it.

 Widespread use of Event Storming will pave the way for [Stochastic](/docs/) adoption.
-Any consulting revenue we generate along the way supports our ongoing development of Stochastic.
+Giving away some consulting to get Stochastic mainstreamed seems worthwhile to us.

 This is why we train, coach, and mentor Event Storming facilitators and stakeholders like you.